wehnerjp/DSA_Practice/Google.md

 Recursive sort, splits the array down by half until single value is left, and then merge each value back together one by one

+if low is < high find middle (low + high) / 2
+call itself (mergeSort) recurvisely with low, mid and mid+1, high then call merge with low, mid, and high

+Merge is done in post order traversal

 Tree Recursive Structure
 Outer loop: Log n levels
 Inner loop: We look at all (n) items on each level